mohamad-755/root-academy-cohort-tracker/README.md

 ## Overview

-A Flask web app for managing a 10-week Introduction to Data Science cohort at Root Academy.
+A Flask web app for managing an Introduction to Data Science cohort at Root Academy.
 Students can view weekly curriculum, submit their work, track their progress, and read feedback.
 The admin can review submissions, leave feedback, track student progress, and send reminder emails to students with missing submissions.

 Live demo: https://root-academy-cohort-tracker.onrender.com